WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Seanchan versus Aes Sedai

 She had dreamed of the Seanchan, too, of women in dresses with lightning bolts woven on their breasts, collaring a long line of women who wore Great Serpent rings, forcing them to call lightning against the White Tower.The great serpent ring is worn by both Aes Sedai and Accepted.
 In The Gathering Storm the Seanchan raided the White Tower and captured nearly forty initiates of which more than two dozen were Aes Sedai (The Gathering Storm, Bathed in Light).
-That’s a good start on their “long line of women”.
-Now that the Seanchan have Travelling they intend to attack the Tower again, this time conquering it.
+That’s a start on their “long line of women”.
+Once the Seanchan had Travelling, they intended to attack the Tower a second time, but did not do so.

 - The Dragon Reborn, Questions